davidhcoe/adbc-drivers-databricks/CONTRIBUTING.md

 - Ensure the title follows [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format.
-The component should be `go` if it affects the Go driver, or it can be omitted for general maintenance (in general: it should be a directory path relative to the repo root, e.g. `go/auth` would also be valid if that directory existed).
+The component should be `csharp` if it affects the C# driver, or it can be omitted for general maintenance (in general: it should be a directory path relative to the repo root, e.g. `csharp/auth` would also be valid if that directory existed).
 Example titles:

-  - `feat(go): support GEOGRAPHY data type`
+  - `feat(csharp): support GEOGRAPHY data type`
   - `chore: update action versions`
-  - `fix!(go): return us instead of ms`
+  - `fix!(csharp): return us instead of ms`

   Ensure that breaking changes are appropriately flagged with a `!` as seen in the last example above.